A Journal for Research on the Life, Work, and Legacy of Hannah Arendt

-Arendt Studies is a new peer-reviewed journal dedicated to the study of the life, work and legacy of Hannah Arendt.
-It will publish original research articles, review essays and books reviews, and welcome contributions from all relevant areas, including philosophy, politics and international relations, history, Jewish studies, women’s and gender studies, postcolonial theory, and literary theory.
+Arendt Studies is a new peer-reviewed journal dedicated to the study of the life, work, and legacy of Hannah Arendt.
+It publishes original research articles, review essays, and books reviews, and welcomes contributions from all relevant areas, including philosophy, politics and international relations, history, Jewish studies, women’s and gender studies, postcolonial theory, and literary theory.
 The Journal is interested in all areas of inquiry opened up by Arendt's questions, including but not limited to the philosophical dimensions of Arendt’s work and how they illuminate pressing issues of our time.

 Online First (forthcoming articles)

 Browse Volume 1 (2017)

-The inaugural volume is now online.
+The inaugural volume is now available.
 Contributors include Robert P. Crease, Olga Kirschbaum, Celso Lafer, Shmuel Lederman, Larry May, Wade Roberts, and Jan Maximilian Robitzsch.

 · ISSN 2574-2329 (print) · Online access will include all issues ·